DarynaLiakhova/nora-vale-photography-portfolio/README.md

 Open `index.html` directly in a browser, or serve the folder with any local static server.

-## Live demo

-Add the deployed project URL here before sending the repository with a job application.

----

-Portfolio code sample prepared as a focused front-end/CSS project.

 ## Contact form

-The inquiry form is a front-end demo.
-Submitting it displays an in-page success state; no backend or external form service is connected.
+The inquiry form is implemented as a front-end demo.
+After submission, the visitor receives an on-page confirmation message.
+No backend service is connected.